Spectrum of large random reversible Markov chains: Heavy-tailed weights on the complete graph: Convergence to the Poisson weighted infinite tree

 the random variables

-stochastically dominate i.i.d.\ random variables with the same law as law $|\xi^n_{1,2}|$.
-Moreover, for every $\eset\neq \bu\in J_{B,H}$, the random variables
+stochastically dominate i.i.d. random variables with the same law as law $|\xi^n_{1,2}|$.
+Moreover, for every $\eset\neq\mathbf{u}\in J_{B,H}$, the random variables

-stochastically dominate i.i.d.\ random variables with the same law as law $|\xi^n_{1,2}|$. \end{lem}
+stochastically dominate i.i.d. random variables with the same law as law~$|\xi^n_{1,2}|$. \end{lem}

-\begin{proof}[Proof of Lemma \ref{le:stochdom}] The censoring process which deletes the edges that belong to the tree on $J_{B,H}$ has the property that at each step the $B$ lowest absolute values are deleted from some \emph{fresh} (previously unexplored) subset of edge marks.
-Using this and the fact that the edge marks $\xi^n_\ij$ are i.i.d.\ we see that both claims in the lemma are implied by the following simple statement.
+\begin{pf} The censoring process which deletes the edges that belong to the tree on $J_{B,H}$ has the property that at each step the $B$ lowest absolute values are deleted from some \textit{fresh} (previously unexplored) subset of edge marks.
+Using this and the fact that the edge marks $\xi^n_{i,j}$ are i.i.d. we see that both claims in the lemma are implied by the following simple statement.